cgailly/WordBlitzCheater/README.md

 <img width="907" alt="image" src="https://user-images.githubusercontent.com/20342260/226115450-df9ce31f-297b-4b4f-ab2a-f5654fd545de.png">
 This parameters authenticates our user on the server.
 If we reuse this parameter, we can run the requests on any device, it means we do not need burp anymore!</br>
 As I have already the grid, and all words I wrote a first script to display the grid for the current round and return all words.
-Then I improved the program to make it computing what are the best words !<br/>
+Then I improved the program to make it finding the best words !<br/>
 <img width="562" alt="image" src="https://user-images.githubusercontent.com/20342260/226115836-00a5751d-ddfb-4762-9fab-f7f80e988b55.png">